What is Issues Management in Public Relations?

 Most businesses will recognise a PR crisis as it’s happening, from product recalls and social media missteps to major accidents and disasters and will – hopefully – have some kind of plan to manage the crisis effectively.

-But a PR crisis can very often be averted, if an issues management plan is in place and potential issues are identified earlier in the cycle.
-And that’s an area for a PR professional.
+But a PR crisis can very often be averted if an issues management plan is already in place and potential issues are identified earlier in the cycle.
+And that’s an area for a PR professional with expertise in issues management.

-The area of issues management is a natural fit for the public relations consultant or PR team, as they have extensive knowledge of the organisation, the industry and the environment, and are highly organised people with a high risk/opportunity awareness.
+The area of issues management is a natural fit for a public relations consultant, like me, or an in-house PR team, as we’re highly organised people with a high risk/opportunity awareness.
 Issues management also requires a certain set of skills commonly found among PR practitioners:

 - Strategic communication and planning skills, as well as listening and observation skills.